MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-video-networking-faq.md

 ## How videos are encrypted and secured?

 Office 365 Video knows how important it is to keep your data secure and private.
-[The Office 365 Trust Center](https://products.office.com/business/office-365-trust-center-cloud-computing-security) describes our commitment to the privacy and security of your content.
+[Microsoft Trust Center](https://products.office.com/business/office-365-trust-center-welcome) describes our commitment to the privacy and security of your content.
 With video playback, speed is important for a good experience; however, we don't compromise your security or privacy in exchange for speed.
 Here's how we accommodate speed, security and privacy.

 When you or someone in your organization uploads a new video, that video is transcoded, encrypted with AES-128 encryption, and stored in Azure Media Services.
 This means the videos are encrypted both in transit and at rest.